BonnierNews/gcp-push-metrics/README.md

 counter.inc();
 ```

 In the above example we import the package and create a client.
-In order to create a client a GCP project ID is needed.
-This can either be supplied as an argument to the `PushClient` function, as above, or read from a `PROJECT_ID` environment variable.
+In order to create a client we need to supply a [resource provider](#resource-providers).
+It's possible to create custom resource providers but here we use one supplied by the package.

 We then proceed to create a counter named "num_requests" and increment it.
 Once 60 seconds has passed the client will try to push a single time series to the Cloud Monitoring API.